 - Giving advice to younger, up-and-coming reporters.

 - Showcasing freelancer writing ability and range.

-The blog also has served well broadcast journalists, who often are limited by time constraints when reporting a lengthy piece.
+The blog also has served broadcast journalists well, who often are limited by time constraints when reporting a lengthy piece.

 Want to see for yourself?
 Here are some great examples of how journalists are using LinkedIn long-form publishing:

-- Betty Liu, “In the Loop” anchor at Bloomberg Television, offers a behind-the-scenes sneak peek.
+- Betty Liu, a former anchor at Bloomberg, offers a behind-the-scenes sneak peek.

-- Lance Ulanoff, chief correspondent and editor-at-large with Mashable, writes an opinion piece on Mobli’s Yo app.
+- Lance Ulanoff, TechRadar’s editor in chief, wrote an opinion piece on Mobli’s Yo app.

-- Bloomberg reporter Neil Weinberg brings history into current events with analysis on stocks.
+- Bloomberg reporter Neil Weinberg brought history into current events with an analysis of stocks.